 Everyone forgets the name of this extra virgin olive oil.
 It’s long and nearly unpronounceable.
 Luckily, it has an alias that no one can forget: "the silky, sexy oil from Tuscany."
 We couldn’t have given it a more accurate moniker.
 Savignola Paolina olive oil is unfiltered, giving it a thick, creamy, buttery texture.

 When I tasted it in Tuscany not long ago, it reminded me of being in my own kitchen, where I regularly use it.
 Carlo Fabri makes only 500 bottles a year, and all his olives are picked and pressed in a three-day family affair in early November.
 He sends almost his entire production to us.
 The tall, elegant, black bottle is as sexy as the oil within.
 Outstanding.

-The fall 2012 harvest is quite a bit more assertive than in years past, with a strong but pleasant bitterness.
-It tastes like spinach and has just a small tickle of pepper in the finish.
-It smells bright and green, like fava beans or peas.
+The fall 2013 harvest is very similar to the previous harvest in that it's quite a bit more assertive than in years past, with a strong but pleasant bitterness.
+It feels creamy in the mouth and has a wonderfully balanced flavor with a small tickle of pepper in the finish.
+It smells bright and green, like artichoke and tomato leaves.

 Zingerman's Food Tours is visiting Tuscany in October 2014.
 Join us for a behind the scenes journey to traditional food makers like this.